apigee-127/swagger-tools/docs/Middleware.md

 found.
 When `true`, we will ignore the missing handler and send the request downstream.
 * **options.useStubs:** `[boolean]` Whether or not stub handlers should be used for routes with no defined controller or the controller could not be found.
+* **options.injected:** `[object]` If the require() result of loading a module is a function itself, it is assumed this function is a generator/construction helper and the options.injected property will be passed.
+This allows for application level IoC to facilitate unit testing.

 **Returns**